krystinli/Legoland/readings/20230506_Learning_Tips.md

 - Along the way, you’re constrained in your movements by the maze’s walls

 ### Learning is the process of acquiring patterns and methods to cut down on brute-force searching
-- Searching through the space of possibilities
-- Is a good characterization of what people do when solving unfamiliar problems
+- Searching through the space of possibilities is a characterization of what people do when solving unfamiliar problems
 - Meaning when they don’t yet have a method or memory that guides them directly to the answer
 - One implication is that, without prior knowledge, most problems are really difficult to solve